ariguillegp/archlinux/installation/install.md

 If there is no output, that's a sign the image was somehow altered and it should not be used.

 ### Prepare installation medium

+Assuming we have the flash drive on /dev/sdc1 and the Arch Linux ISO under ~/Downloads/, we can copy all the data to the flash drive using the following command:

+    # dd bs=4M if=~/Downloads/archlinux-2020.10.01-x86_64.iso of=/dev/sdc status=progress && sync

+After that's done, we are ready to plug the flash drive on the target machine, reboot and start the installation process.

 ## Installation